 ATTACHMENT H TOTAL MAXIMUM DAILY LOAD IMPLEMENTATION REQUIREMENTS APPLICABLE TO CONSTRUCTION STORMWATER DISCHARGES

-NATIONAL POLLUTANT DISCHARGE ELIMINATION SYSTEM (NPDES) GENERAL PERMIT FOR STORMWATER DISCHARGES ASSOCIATED WITH CONSTRUCTION ACTIVITIES (GENERAL PERMIT)
+NATIONAL POLLUTANT DISCHARGE ELIMINATION SYSTEM (NPDES) GENERAL PERMIT FOR STORMWATER DISCHARGES ASSOCIATED WITH CONSTRUCTION AND LAND DISTURBANCE ACTIVITIES (GENERAL PERMIT)

 The following table contains a list of existing Total Maximum Daily Loads (TMDLs) that are identified as applicable to construction stormwater dischargers covered under this General Permit.
 The listed TMDLs were adopted by a Regional Water Quality Control Board or established by the U.S. EPA prior to the adoption date of this General Permit.
-This General Permit may be reopened to update TMDL-specific permit requirements in this Attachment, or to incorporate new TMDLs adopted during the term of this General Permit that include requirements applicable to dischargers regulated by this General Permit.
+The State Water Board may reopen this General Permit to update TMDL-specific requirements in this Attachment, or incorporate new applicable TMDLs adopted during the term of this General Permit.

+Responsible Dischargers shall comply with the applicable TMDL-specific requirements by, and after, the Compliance Deadline date listed in Table H-2.

 Table H-1: List of Applicable TMDLs